pdevalaraju/POA_Development_Blockchain/README.md

 * Using commandline interface of Go Ethereum tool (geth) we will create two nodes with a separate `datadir` for each using `geth`., say node1 and node 2 in our custome test network.
 This step will create the address of the keys for these nodes and in each of the node directories a key store file gets created.
 We will use this keystore file to access our Wallet on MyCrypto.

-#### Code: Run the below commands on powershell once after the other.
-Exlcude the quotation marks
+#### Code: Run the below commands on powershell one after the other.
+Exlcude the quotation marks.
+Make note of the addresses in a notepad.
+We will use them to pre-fund the accounts.

 * "./geth account new --datadir poa_testnet/node1"
 * "./geth account new --datadir poa_testnet/node2"